How Much Does It Cost to Hire an Independent Patient Advocate or Care Manager?

 - Project fees (like a hospital bill that needs to be negotiated and then the project is complete)

-Asking about the cost of services is part of your patient advocate interview process (see more about interviewing your potential advocate here).
+Asking about the cost of services is part of your interview process (see more about interviewing your potential advocate or care manager here).